 IMPORTANT TRENDS IN THE INDUSTRY

 Indian companies have begun to explore foreign stock exchanges as a source of funds.
-At the same time, Venture Capitals and Private Equity players have started showing increase in Solar and Wind energy companies.
+At the same time, Venture Capitals and Private Equity players have started showing increase in interest in alternative energy companies, especially Solar and Wind energy companies.
 There is an increase in the Merger and acquisition, Joint Ventures or collaboration activities in recent times due to policies and support from the Government including 100% foreign direct investment under automatic route.

 Recently, companies involved in wind, solar, hydro, biofuels and geothermal energy generation, Energy infrastructure, Energy storage, Industrial manufacturing, manufacture of nanotech, bio, chemical and other materials with Cleantech applications, Recycling and Waste, Transportation and waste management are very active.